 The members of a committee or subcommittee may be, but are not required to be, elected members of a local authority.
-A council or committee may appoint a person who is not a member of the local authority to a committee or subcommittee if, in the opinion of the council or committee, the person has the skills, attributes or knowledge to assist the committee or subcommittee.
+A community board or committee may appoint a person who is not a member of the local authority to a committee or subcommittee if, in the opinion of the community board or committee, the person has the skills, attributes or knowledge to assist the committee or subcommittee.

-At least one member of a committee must be an elected member of the council.
-In the case of a committee established by a local board or community board at least one member must be a member of that board.
-A staff member of the local authority, in the course of their employment, can be a member of a subcommittee but not a committee.
+At least one member of a committee must be an elected member of the community board A staff member of the local authority, in the course of their employment, can be a member of a subcommittee but not a committee.